Samia1117/scaffold/README.md

 # scaffold AZURE Cloud
-A second repo for a general framework for python project.
+A third repo for a general framework for python projects.

-All code pushed from AZURE cloud environment.
+All code pushed from Google Cloud Platform shell environment.